 Selena Gomez is about to add another exciting project to her expansive resume: she's reviving the beloved 1980s movie Working Girl.

-Deadline reports the recording artist, actress, and producer is in final negotiations with 20th Century to produce the reboot, as she is pictured as the "perfect partner for the project."
+Deadline reports the "Lose You To Love Me" singer is in final negotiations with 20th Century to produce the reboot, as she is pictured as the "perfect partner for the project."
 The movie is predicted to premiere on Hulu, which is already home to Selena's other project -- the Emmy-nominated Only Murders in the Building.

 Ilana Peña, whose past works include Diary of a Future President and Angry Ex-Girlfriend, is currently working on the script.